17 Myths to Bust about Bike Touring [and a few that might actually be true]

 If that was true, we would’ve never ever even set off.
 When we started our round-the-world bike trip, neither of us had cycled more than a home-workplace ride.
 We did a few tests on longer distances before leaving Italy and we were stranded.

-Less than one week in the trip, my knee failed and we had to stop for two days.
-But after that, we slowly adapted to the rhythm, starting with about 50km per day and slowly increasing up to 100km, before finding our own ideal daily cycling distance at about 75km.
-The physical shape comes by cycling, so just take it easy and don’t think you can’t.
+Less than one week into the trip, my knee failed and we had to stop for two days.
+But after that, we slowly adapted to the rhythm, starting with about 50km per day and slowly increasing up to 100km, before finding our own ideal daily cycling distance of about 75km.
+The physical shape comes from cycling, so just take it easy and don’t think you can’t.

 2. You need a touring bicycle that costs at least $1000

 While, of course, the better the bike the more enjoyable the ride, this is another absolutely false myth.
-My first 25,000km were done on a 1936 Royal Nord, a museum piece of a bicycle.
+My first 25,000km was done on a 1936 Royal Nord, a museum piece of a bicycle.
 Antique more than vintage.
 The President (that’s the name of the bicycle) wasn’t specifically designed for loaded touring, but it ended up handling it amazingly.
-Let’s also face another truth, the great majority of people won’t embark on multiple years journey, mainly weekend tours, everyday commuting, and once-a-year longer trips.
+Let’s also face another truth, the great majority of people won’t embark on multiple-year journeys, mainly weekend tours, everyday commuting, and once-a-year longer trips.

-3. Everything will break and you’ll need a lot of money in spares and repairs
+3. Everything will break and you’ll need a lot of money for spares and repairs

 4. You need all sorts of technical gear and expensive equipment